-As a public school leader, you've likely heard concerns about the potential for negative feedback on social media.
-It's a common concern for school districts and often comes up whenever anyone suggests the school post more frequently.
+As a public school leader, you've likely heard about or experienced negative feedback on social media.
+It's a common concern for school districts and is often brought up when we suggest posting much more frequently.

 There are several benefits of communicating through social media